othmar52/clean-rename/README.md

 # troubleshooting

-in case your result from the above exaple looks like this

-	Yapaeacaiaal_eharYa_in_filesaysteu/SauauYa.eat

-you have to make sure your session is UTF-8. one way to achieve this is to add following lines to your ´~/.bashrc´
+in case the result from the example above looks like this `Yapaeacaiaal_eharYa_in_filesaysteu/SauauYa.eat` you have to make sure your session is UTF-8. one way to achieve this is to add following lines to your `~/.bashrc`

 	export LC_ALL=en_US.UTF-8
 	export LANG=en_US.UTF-8